 Three or four people died in the first explosion, and while people were trying to help those victims, the second suicide bomber detonated his explosives, he told IRNA.

-Last October, in the same province, a suicide bomber blew himself up as participants headed to a conference between Shia and Sunni groups in the city of Sarbaz.
+In October, in the same province, a suicide bomber blew himself up as participants headed to a conference between Shiite and Sunni Muslim groups in the city of Sarbaz.

-At least 29 were killed in that bombing, including five senior officers of Iran's elite Revolutionary Guard Corps.
+At least 29 were killed in that bombing, including five senior officers of the Revolutionary Guard Corps.

 CNN's Shirzad Bozorgmehr contributed to this report.